Chan Buddhism: Republic of China (1912–1949) – First Buddhist Revival

 The modernisation of China led to the end of the Chinese Empire, and the installation of the Republic of China, which lasted on the mainland until the Communist Revolution and the installation of the People's Republic of China in 1949.

-After further centuries of decline during the Qing, Chan was revived again in the early 20th century by Hsu Yun (虛雲), a well-known figure of 20th-century Chinese Buddhism.
+After having experienced a decline by the end of the Qing dynasty, Chan was reinvigorated again in the early 20th century by Hsu Yun (虛雲), a well-known figure of 20th-century Chinese Buddhism.
 Many Chan teachers today trace their lineage to Hsu Yun, including Sheng Yen (聖嚴) and Hsuan Hua (宣化), who have propagated Chan in the West where it has grown steadily through the 20th and 21st century.

 The Buddhist reformist Taixu propagated a Chan-influenced humanistic Buddhism, which is endorsed by Jing Hui, former abbot of Bailin Monastery.

 Until 1949, monasteries were built in the Southeast Asian countries, for example by monks of Guanghua Monastery, to spread Chinese Buddhism.
 Presently, Guanghua Monastery has seven branches in the Malay Peninsula and Indonesia.

 People's Republic of China (1949–present) – Second Buddhist Revival

 Chan was repressed in China during the recent modern era in the early periods of the People's Republic, but subsequently has been re-asserting itself on the mainland, and has a significant following in Taiwan and Hong Kong as well as among Overseas Chinese.

-Since the Chinese economic reform of the 1970s, a new revival of Chinese Buddhism has been ongoing.
+Since the reform and opening up of the 1970s, a new revival of Chinese Buddhism has been ongoing.
 Ancient Buddhist temples, such as Bailin Monastery and Guanghua Monastery have been refurbished.

 Bailin Monastery was ruined long before 1949.
 In 1988, Jing Hui was persuaded to take over the Hebei Buddhist Association, and start rebuilding the Monastery.
 Jing Hui is a student and dharma successor of Hsu Yun, but has also adopted the Humanistic Buddhism of Taixu.
 (Note: See for more information on Jinghui.)
 (Note: At least two westerners are, or claim, to be dharma successors to Jing Hui: Lily-Marie Johnson (Ming Qi) and Daniel Odier.)

 Guanghua Monastery was restored beginning in 1979, when a six-year restoration program began under the supervision of then 70-year-old Venerable Master Yuanzhou (圆拙老法师).
 In 1983 the temple became one of the Chinese Buddhism Regional Temples (汉族地区全国重点寺院) whilst 36-year-old Master Yiran (毅然法師) became abbot.
 The same year, Venerable Master Yuanzhou funded the establishment of the new Fujian Buddhism Academy (福建佛学院) on the site.